 All care and cleaning to and around the water heater should only be performed with the water heater turned off and the electrical power supply disconnected.

 Vacuum around the water heater to remove any dust, dirt, and/or lint buildup.

-Clean the water heater with a damp soft cloth and mild detergent.
+Clean the water heater and the remote control with a damp soft cloth and mild detergent.
 Gently wipe and completely dry all surfaces.